aumkeshchaudhary/Earth_Observation/README.md

 Used:

      train_test_split(..., test_size=0.4, stratify=labels, random_state=42)
  If a class had <2 samples, stratification fails.
 In these cases, a fallback non-stratified split with fixed seed was used.

 ### 3.6 Class Distribution Visualization
 - Generated bar plot of class counts
-- Discussed imbalance (built-up and cropland dominate, etc.)
+- Discussed class imbalance based on extracted labels.

 ---